 This research is particularly important because Peregrine Falcons were extirpated from this region in the 1960s due to exposure to the pesticide DDT causing a population collapse.
 Extirpated status is given to species that are no longer present in an area that they previously inhabited.

 Between 1989 and 1996, 87 young peregrines were placed in hack boxes and released into their cliff habitat.
 From 1996 to present day, these falcons and their young have been closely monitored.

 Monitoring these birds is not an easy task, because they prefer to nest on steep cliff faces.
 Each year, peregrine nesting sites are surveyed utilizing helicopters.
 Expert climbers repel down cliffs to collect new chicks that are banded and assessed.

-To date, there have been 27 occupied territories identified within 11 provincial parks in northwestern Ontario.
+As of 2017, there have been 27 occupied territories identified within 11 provincial parks in northwestern Ontario.
 This provides an opportunity for park staff to assist in this research and learn from experts about how to protect these birds and their habitat.

 The good news is that the peregrine population has been slowly recovering!

 Each year, more is learned about peregrine territories and breeding pairs of birds within this population.
-Project coordinator Brian Ratcliff reports that since this project began, 600 peregrine chicks have been banded.
+Project coordinator Brian Ratcliff reports that since this project began, over 600 peregrine chicks have been banded.

 Learn more about Project Peregrine here.

 As of 2011, Peregrine falcons have been up-listed to a species of Special Concern status in Ontario.
 This is just one of many examples of how research in Ontario Parks is very valuable and very cool!